 HOW TO OBTAIN NON-RESIDENT STATUS

-• Complete the Non-Resident Status for Whiting School form, which Mike will send to the Whiting School Academic Affairs office for review and approval.
+• Complete the Non-Resident Status application form for Whiting School form and send it to the academic staff at me-academic@jhu.edu.
+They will send the form to the Whiting School Academic Affairs office for approval.

 • If the Non-Resident request is denied, a student may be eligible for part-time status.